 RV Sales and Growth

-Data for the following sections was acquired from RVIA
+Data for the following sections were acquired from RVIA

-- Since 1980s on average, the percent of towable RVs shipped has seen year after year growth as compared to the percent of motorized RVs shipped.
+- Since the 1980s, the percentage of towable RVs shipped has seen year-after-year growth compared to the percentage of motorized RVs shipped.

 - Travel Trailers are the most popular type of RV.

 - Motorized RV shipments, as compared to the percentage of towable RV, have been in decline since 1984.
-The popularity of towable RVs is growing as evidenced by their percent of the market share.
+The popularity of towable RVs is growing, as evidenced by their percentage of the market share.

 - RV sales have been growing steadily since 1980, with significant growth year over year since 2009.

 - The last major dip in RV shipments occurred in 2009, the RV season following the last major U.S. recession.